The Spring application cycle is December 1st- February 1st

-- Applying for and receiving office or desk space in Student Life & Leadership, subject to space availability.
+- Applying for and receiving office or desk space in The Center for Student Organizations & Activities, subject to space availability.

-- Scheduling and publicizing activities and events as approved by Student Life & Leadership.
+- Scheduling and publicizing activities and events as approved by The Center for Student Organizations & Activities.

-- Participating in Student Life & Leadership and University events.
+- Participating in Student Life and University events.

 - Use of Presence for marketing, communication, tracking and assessment of the organization and organization related activities.